trealla-prolog/trealla-OLDv1/README.md

 	Logtalk compatible (*WIP*)

 Trealla is not WAM-based.
 It uses tree-walking, structure-sharing and deep-binding.
-Source is compiled to an AST that is interprected at runtime.
+Source is compiled to an AST that is interpreted at runtime.